Gwinnett County DUI Lawyers

 Experienced Gwinnett County DUI Lawyers at Chestney & Sullivan

 Our experienced Gwinnett County DUI Lawyers can discuss your case anytime, including after-hours, weekends, and holidays.
-Mr. Sullivan can discuss your DUI criminal case and license suspension action.
+Remember that you only have thirty days from your arrest to address an administrative license suspension action Mr. Sullivan can discuss your DUI criminal case and license suspension action with you today.
 Also, Mr. Sullivan has a case in front of the Georgia Supreme Court dealing with the admissibility of blood test refusals in a criminal trial.
 He won a motion to suppress at the trial court, and the prosecution appealed.
-Several pro-defense appellate rulings may impact the trial of your case.
+We are available to discuss Mr. Sullivan’s Supreme Court case and other pro-defense appellate rulings that may impact the prosecution and trial of your DUI charges in Gwinnett County.
 If you have been arrested in Gwinnett for a DUI, call Chestney & Sullivan today: 404.816.8777

 Were you arrested and charged with a DUI in Gwinnett?

-If you were arrested and charged with DUI in Gwinnett, call us today.
-Being charged with Driving Under the Influence in Gwinnett County is a stressful and scary experience, especially when you have been taken to the Gwinnett County Jail.
-Our experienced lawyers defend driving under the influence charges in Gwinnett State Court in the Gwinnett Justice and Administration Center.
+Call us today if you were arrested and charged with DUI in Gwinnett.
+Being charged with Driving Under the Influence in Gwinnett County is a stressful and scary experience, especially when taken to the Gwinnett County Jail.
+Our experienced lawyers in Gwinnett County defend driving under the influence charges in Gwinnett Recorder’s Court or State Court located in the Gwinnett Justice and Administration Center.
 We understand what you are going through.
 You may have many questions about your case, including what penalties you may face if you are arrested for Driving Under the Influence in Gwinnett County.
 What is the court process in Gwinnett County?
 What possible defenses are there in my DUI case?
 You may also have concerns about your ability to drive and a potential license suspension.
 People come to us because we provide the absolute most vigorous defense available to those facing DUI charges in Gwinnett.
-And in most cases, we can protect their freedom, ability to drive, and criminal record.
+And in most cases, our experienced Gwinnett DUI lawyers can protect their freedom, ability to drive, and criminal record.
 You may not feel at this time that you have a solid opportunity to avoid a conviction for the charges you face.
 But the law provides critical protections to you and may lead to a successful defense in an otherwise seemingly indefensible case!
 Our Gwinnett County DUI Lawyers can discuss your case anytime, including after-hours, weekends, and holidays.
-Call our experienced Gwinnett County DUI lawyers today to discuss your Driving Under the Influence charges in Gwinnett County Recorder’s Court, Gwinnett County State Court (located in the Gwinnett Justice and Administration Center), or anywhere in Gwinnett County and we will review with you how our experienced Gwinnett DUI lawyers successfully defend DUI charges in Gwinnett County.
+Call our experienced DUI lawyers in Gwinnett County today to discuss your Driving Under the Influence charges in Gwinnett County Recorder’s Court, Gwinnett County State Court (located in the Gwinnett Justice and Administration Center), or anywhere in Gwinnett County and we will review with you how our experienced Gwinnett DUI lawyers successfully defend DUI charges in Gwinnett County.

 We are available to answer your questions and understand the anxiety you may be experiencing.
 Our Gwinnett County DUI lawyers can put your mind more at ease as we explain the court and investigation process and how we successfully defend DUI charges in Gwinnett County.
 Our Gwinnett DUI lawyers are available anytime to discuss your case—including on weekends!
 Call us at 404.816.8777 today.

-When your Gwinnett Driving Under the Influence case begins in any one of the municipal courts or Recorder’s Court in Gwinnett County, if you demand a jury trial, the municipal court or recorder’s court loses jurisdiction over your Gwinnett DUI case, and it is transferred to the Gwinnett County state or superior court system for prosecution.
-Sometimes, preserving your right to a jury trial is the best option if the prosecutor in municipal court or Gwinnett County Recorder’s Court refuses to negotiate an acceptable resolution.
+When your Gwinnett Driving Under the Influence case begins in any one of the municipal courts or Recorder’s Court in Gwinnett County if you demand a jury trial, the municipal court or recorder’s court loses jurisdiction over your Gwinnett DUI case, and it is transferred to the Gwinnett County state or superior court system for prosecution.
+Sometimes, preserving your right to a jury trial in your Gwinnett DUI is the best option if the prosecutor in municipal court or Gwinnett County Recorder’s Court refuses to negotiate an acceptable resolution.
 Some Gwinnett municipal courts will not allow a Driving Under the Influence case to be tried in their jurisdiction (bench trial), leaving the only option to contest your Gwinnett DUI case in Gwinnett County State or Superior Court.
+Our Gwinnett DUI County lawyers first complete a thorough investigation into your case before deciding to send your case to Gwinnett State Court for a jury trial.
+There are some very good judges in recorder’s court and some of the municipal court who may be better than a jury to decide your case.

 Who is the prosecutor in my Gwinnett Driving Under the Influence case?